heroku/cowboyku/CONTRIBUTING.md

 Reporting bugs
 --------------

+First, report all bugs to https://github.com/ninenines/cowboy, the original version of this project.

 Upon identifying a bug or a DoS vulnerability, you SHOULD submit a ticket, regardless of your plans for fixing it.
 If you plan to fix the bug, you SHOULD discuss your plans to avoid having your work rejected.